 Bring lightweight clothing that will keep you warm, and raingear to keep you dry.

 Educate yourself before going out on the trail.
 Whether it’s a day hike or a longer backpack into the high country, being prepared for your trip keeps your journey uninterrupted and safe.

 Copyright 2013 Irene Pastore and Blue Moon Personal Training

-Posted on July 30, 2013, in Exercise Injury Prevention, Hiking Accidents & Fatalities and tagged hiking accident prevention, hiking fatalities, hiking trip preparation.
+Posted on July 30, 2013, in Exercise Injury Prevention, Hiking Accidents and Fatalities and tagged Hiking Accident Prevention, hiking fatalities, hiking trip preparation.
 Bookmark the permalink.
 1 Comment.